losimons/SignalRChat/README.md

 - Copy only the specified files.

 # Create a SignalR Hub
-Hub = handles Client-Server Communication
+Hub => handles Client-Server Communication
+Hub =>  manages connections, groups, and messaging.

+SendMessage method can be called by a connected client to send a message to all clients.
+JavaScript client code that calls the method is created later.